 by 1984, MTV had become just as an important medium in breaking new artists and songs as radio had been. unfortunately, videos by black artists were seldom played at MTV. this limited Irene’s reach and ability to capitalized on her success. unfortunately, things would go from bad to worse.

-after the global success of “flashdance…what a feeling,” irene cara was broke. hoping that the leverage some of that success, she demanded royalties for songs she penned herself and asked to renigotiate her contract. the label refused and irene filed a $10 million lawsuit. the label retaliated by barring her to record any of her material and even began a smear campaign that essentially ended her recording career.
+after the global success of “flashdance…what a feeling,” irene discovered that she was broke. she demanded royalties for the song she penned herself and asked to renegotiate her recording contract. the label refused and irene filed a $10 million lawsuit. the label retaliated by barring her to record under her name and even began a smear campaign that essentially stalling her recording career.

-in 1999, after years of court battles with her former label, irene was awarded 1.5 million in damages. the label was found guilty of implementing illegal tactics and smear campaigns to stalled her career. by this time, more than a decade had past since irene had released any material. this erased her from the landscape of pop music.
+in 1999, after years of court battles with her former label, irene was awarded 1.5 million in damages. the label was found guilty of implementing illegal tactics and smear campaigns to stall her career. by this time, more than a decade had passed since irene had released any material. this erased her from the landscape of pop music.

 irene is now living her best life in florida and tours the country with her band hot caramel. she also has done several interviews telling her story of surviving the music industry and advocating for musicians.